kacpertopol/kacpertopol.github.io/start/en/010_Teaching/005_Algorithms_and_Data_Structures_(computer_lab,_summer_2019-2020)/content.md

 * Solutions to exercises can be sent to <kacper.topolnicki@uj.edu.pl> from your university (!) e-mail address.
-* The title of the message must contain the word "hornswogglingrabidrabbit" surrounded by white spaces, the set number, and exercise number.
+* The title of the message must contain the word "AISD220192020" surrounded by white spaces, the set number, and exercise number.
 * The attachment  should have a `.zip` file with your program.
   * The `.zip` archive should unpack to a single directory